Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Example of Picard Solutions

-0.2 cm 3) Fix the branch cut $-\pi \leq \arg x <\pi$. $y(x)$ is then intended as a branch.
-With this limitation, there are no $x_{kN}$ in a sufficiently small neighborhood (with branch cut) of $x=0$, except possibly in the case $\Re \nu_2=2l$, $l\in{\bf Z}$, in which case the $x_{k,-l}$'s lie along a ray.
-Namely, due to the limitation in $\arg x$, every spiral leaves the cut neighborhood of $x=0$ as $|k|$ increases, and this eventually happens for any $N$.
+0.2 cm 3) Fix the branch cut $-\pi \leq \arg x <\pi$.
+Every spiral leaves the cut neighborhood of $x=0$ as $|k|$ increases, and this eventually happens for any $N$.
+Thus, there are no $x_{kN}$ in a sufficiently small neighborhood (with branch cut) of $x=0$, except possibly in the case $\Re \nu_2=2l$, $l\in{\bf Z}$, when the $x_{k,-l}$'s lie along a ray.